sbuoso/Cardio-PINN/README.md

 * Generate a synthetic left-ventricular anatomy and the corresponding parametrization using a shape model
 * Train a PINN on a specific anatomy and run a simulation of left-ventricular function coupling the PINN to a 0D-circulation model.

+The repository contains:

+* Shape model folder: it containts the bases defining the left-ventricular shape model, the range of the amplitudes for each basis in the training dataset and a vtk of the average anatomy with anatomical labels and physiological parametrization.
+* Functional model folder: it contanins the bases defining the functional model and the ampitudes range for each basis obtained on a synthetic training dataset generated with a biophysical finite element model.
+* Generate_shapes.py: script for the generation of synthetic anatomies using the shape model
+* CardioPINN.py: script for the training of a PINN on a selected left-ventricula anatomy and the simulation of the corresponding cardiac function when coupled with a systemic circulation model.
+* DeepCardioFunctions.py: used defined functions for the CardioPINN.py script.

+**Prerequisites**:
+Scripts are tested with python version 3.5 and tensorflow version 1.10.
+To use the scripts you will need the following:

+* Numpy
+* Matplotlib
+* Tensorflow
+* Scipy
+* Vtk

+You can create the anaconda environment with the following sequence of commands

+`conda create -n CardioPINN matplotlib scipy vtk ipython numpy` `conda activate CardioPINN`
+`conda install -c conda-forge tensorflow=1.10 `

 # Synthetic shape generation:

 Run `Generate_shapes.py` to generate a new synthetic shape using the shape model.